 Myth 2: If you live long enough, then you will get Alzheimer’s

-It is a known fact that people start forgetting things after they enter the middle age.
-Everyone cannot possibly get a brain disorder that majorly affects cognition (thinking ability), along with memory, judgment, and eventually personality and behavior.
+It is a known fact that people start forgetting things after entering middle age.
+No one can get a brain disorder that affects cognition (thinking ability), memory, judgment, and personality and behavior.
 All these symptoms represent Alzheimer’s.

-Myth 3: Only old people can get Alzheimer’s
+Myth 3: Only older adults can get Alzheimer’s

 Myth 4: Alzheimer’s symptoms are not detected by most patients

-Whether the patients are young or middle aged, they do realize that something is terribly wrong.
+Whether the patients are young or middle-aged, they realize something is wrong.
 They may not necessarily know that it is Alzheimer’s, but they do realize that they are facing recurrent memory lapses.
-They may also understand that they find it difficult to do familiar day-to-day tasks, such as cooking their favourite dish or remembering their son’s birthday.
+They may also understand that they struggle to do familiar day-to-day tasks, such as cooking their favorite dish or remembering their son’s birthday.

 Myth 5: Alzheimer’s is genetic

-If one of your relatives has Alzheimer’s then it may increase your risk slightly, but the role of genetics is still not proven.
+If one of your relatives has Alzheimer’s, then it may increase your risk slightly, but the role of genetics is still not proven.
 Only if you inherit APOE-e4 from (a risk gene) one or both parents, then there is a chance of getting affected.
-It is important to visit a special lab and run blood tests, and seek guidance of a genetic counselor to be sure.
+It is important to visit a special lab, run blood tests, and seek guidance from a genetic counselor to be sure.

-There is no treatment available for Alzheimer’s today, but there are medications in the market to relieve some of the harsh symptoms.
-Regular medications will surely bring in some relief to you.
+There is no Alzheimer’s treatment today, but there are medications on the market to relieve some of the harsh symptoms.
+Also, for Alzheimer’s disease prevention, certain lifestyle changes work best.
+Regular medications will surely bring some relief to you.